chengtan9907/OpenSTL/docs/en/model_zoos/video_benchmarks.md

 ## Human 3.6M Benchmarks

 We further provide high-resolution benchmark results on [Human3.6M](http://vision.imar.ro/human3.6m/pami-h36m.pdf) dataset using $4\rightarrow 4$ frames prediction setting.
-Metrics (MSE, MAE, SSIM, pSNR, LPIPS) of the the best models are reported in three trials.
-We use the 256x256 resolutions, similar to [STRPM](https://github.com/ZhengChang467/STRPM).
+Metrics (MSE, MAE, SSIM, pSNR, LPIPS) of the best models are reported in three trials.
+We use 256x256 resolutions, similar to [STRPM](https://github.com/ZhengChang467/STRPM).
 Parameters (M), FLOPs (G), and V100 inference FPS (s) are also reported for all methods.
-The default training setup is trained 100 epochs by Adam optimizer with a batch size of 16 and Cosine scheduler (no warm-up) on **single GPU** or **4GPUs**, and we report the used GPU setups for each methods (also shown in the config).
+The default training setup is trained 100 epochs by Adam optimizer with a batch size of 16 and Cosine scheduler (no warm-up) on **single GPU** or **4GPUs**, and we report the used GPU setups for each method (also shown in the config).

 ### **STL Benchmarks on Human 3.6M**